forseti-security/forseti-security/install/gcp.md

 install_type: 'gcp'
 permalink: /install/gcp/
 ---
-# Forseti Security Google Cloud Platform installation
+# Google Cloud Platform installation

 One of the goals of Forseti Security is to provide continuous scanning and enforcement in your Google Cloud Platform (GCP)environment.